 Asking customers to fill out lengthy checkout forms with countless required fields is likely to put off even the most invested shoppers.

 Keep it simple by requesting only the most crucial information, and giving your shoppers the option to complete further fields once they have made a purchase.

-Simplify your process even further by offering a guest checkout option, meaning shoppers don’t need to make an account to purchase from your site.
+Simplify your process even further by offering a guest checkout option, meaning online shoppers don’t need to create an account to purchase from your site.
 This can encourage impulse buys and persuade reluctant shoppers to quickly checkout.

 2. Clarify total order costs from the outset

 18% of shoppers abandon their carts because they can’t see total order costs up front.

 Make sure your shoppers know the total cost of purchasing an item from your site early on in their journey, this will avoid any unwanted surprises as they approach the checkout.